 Terrorism in Iran

 There is a general threat of terrorism in Iran.
 While attacks are indiscriminate, they do often target places frequented by foreigners.
-Bombings have taken place in the southeastern province of Sistan-Baluchestan.
 In general, expats should be vigilant and keep security arrangements up to date.
 There is also a threat of kidnapping at border areas.

 Natural disasters in Iran

 Iran is prone to earthquakes.
 Expats should familiarise themselves with earthquake safety procedures.
-Flooding is also common in Iran and leads so many deaths annually.
+Flooding is also common in Iran and leads to many deaths annually.